Helping you to apply

 UAL’s official representatives

 We have official UAL representatives based in many countries outside of the EU.
-These representatives can help you through the whole application process for all of our courses, from enquiry to enrolment, free of charge.
+Our representatives can help you through the whole application process for all of our courses, from enquiry to enrolment, free of charge.

 They can advise you, often in your native language, on the differences between our Colleges and courses, how to prepare your portfolio and how to apply, and can arrange a face-to-face interview in your country.